NYCMayorOps/GeometryToTopoJSON/README.md

 ###        By Steve Scott           ###
 #######################################

-# converting a geospatial file to a topojson. #
+# Converting a geospatial file to a topojson #
 ## Why convert to a TopoJSON? ##
 Most geojson files are coordinate based.
 A topoJSON uses a series of arcs to store its geometry.
 Why use TopoJSON?
 Because PowerBI's Shape Map visulaization component only works with TopoJSON files.